-Periodontal diseases, which are generally the result of infections and inflammation of the gums and bone that surround the teeth are one of the key concerns of the dental specialists at SCHD, especially in late middle-aged people.
+Periodontal diseases, which are generally the result of infections and inflammation of the gums and bone that surround the teeth are one of the key concerns of the dental professionals at SHDC, especially in late middle-aged people.
 Periodontal disease treatment for men and women aged 45 to 64 is crucial because poor oral health can lead to cognitive decline and other more serious conditions like dementia, Alzheimer’s, and Parkinson’s.

 What is Dementia?